 - Click Add.

-The expression box now has three expressions linked by the and operator.
-The Derive New Locations tool will create new features on the map from areas on the map that match all three expressions.
-But you want to find locations that meet the first two conditions or the last condition, so you'll switch the second and operator to or.
+The expression box now has two expressions linked by the and operator.
+The Derive New Locations tool will create new features on the map from areas on the map that match both expressions.
+But you want to find locations that meet either condition, so you'll switch the and operator to or.

 - For Result layer name, delete the text and type PotentialFraudLocations.
 Add your name or initials to the end.

 - Click Run Analysis.

 The expressions you created emphasize the gas stations located outside the authorized buffer area for which receipts are above the $125 threshold.
 Your result also includes locations where drivers purchased regular gas.
 The new layer has 10 points, displayed as large blue circles.

 - Rename the PotentialFraudLocations layer by removing your name or initials.